Cypriot football clubs in European competitions: UEFA Cup Winners' Cup

 Cypriot teams participated to UEFA Cup Winners' Cup from 1963–64 season until 1998–99 season when the competition was abolished.
 At the competition only the Cypriot Cup winner was taking part or the finalist of the cup if the cup winner was also the champion (so had qualified to European Cup/UEFA Champions League).

 The first match of a Cypriot team in any European competition was in 1963–64 European Cup Winners' Cup, when APOEL faced SK Gjøvik-Lyn at GSP Stadium (1902).
 Ten different teams had taken part to the competition.
 The best result came from Apollon Limassol at the last season of the competition, at 1998–99 UEFA Cup Winners' Cup, when for the first time a Cypriot team eliminated two teams and participated in the second round.

 Only in 1974–75 season no Cypriot team took part in the competition.
 As a result of Turkish invasion of Cyprus, the three teams that qualified to European competition withdrew.
 In UEFA Cup Winners' Cup that team was Enosis Neon Paralimni.

 The table presents the statistic of Cypriot teams in the competition.

+For purposes of comparison the calculated rating system used is: win = 3 points, draw = 1 point, defeat = 0 points.

 The table presents the participation of Cypriot teams in the competitions per season.

 CW1: The home matches of Cypriot teams were not take place in Cyprus but in their opponents country, but not at opponents' ground.

 CW2: The home matches of Cypriot teams were not take place in Cyprus but in their opponents country, at opponents' ground.

 CW3: The Czech teams was represented Czechoslovakia.

 CW4: The Armenian teams was represented Soviet Union.

 CW5: The Slovak team was represented Czechoslovakia.